 Let’s start with the basics and define black toenails.
-The proper terminology is subungual hematoma although we all say black toenail.
-It is actually blood that collects under your toenail that has occurred from an acute or chronic injury.
+The proper terminology is “subungual hematoma,” but we runners all say “black toenail.”
+It is actually blood that collects under your toenail after an acute or chronic injury.

 Black toenails aren’t always black.
-They can be purple or brownish, but no matter what color it actually is, it’s clear that your nail is discolored.
-They can cover the entire nail or just a small portion of it.
+They can be purple or brownish, but no matter what color they actually are, it’s clear that your nail is discolored.
+The condition can cover the entire nail, or just a small portion of it.

 How Bad Are Black Toenails, and Can They Get Infected?

 Depending on the trauma to the toenail, black toenails can be mild – like something fairly tiny that doesn’t cause pain and is more cosmetic than anything.
-Or it can be severe with painful and large bloody blisters between the nail and nail plate.
+Or it can be severe, with painful and large blood blisters between the nail and nail plate.